 Pinkeye: In the first Halloween episode, Kenny gets crushed by the MIR space station and comes back to life as a zombie (thanks to a morgue accident involving Worcestshire sauce), causing a Zombie Apocalypse, which the town thinks is a pinkeye epidemic.
 Meanwhile, Cartman gets in trouble for wearing a Hitler costume to school and Stan breaks up with Wendy after she goes to school dressed as Chewbacca rather than Raggedy Anne.

 Starvin' Marvin: The boys send money to an African charity to get a sports watch, but they instead get an Ethiopian orphan which they name Starvin' Marvin, while Cartman gets sent to Ethiopia.
 Meanwhile, mutant turkeys attack South Park and Chef rallies everyone to fight back.

-Mr. Hankey the Christmas Poo: Lonely that hes the only Jew in town, Kyle starts seeing a talking piece of feces that apparently only he can see, which leads him to get committed.
+Mr. Hankey the Christmas Poo: Lonely that hes the only Jew in town, Kyle starts seeing a talking piece of feces that apparently only he can see, which leads him to get committed to a mental hospital.
 Meanwhile, Sheila's protesting over the Christmas play not catering to Jews leads to a wave of Political Correctness Gone Mad as anything considered offensive around the holiday season is banned.